tdw33/Dungeon-Java-Game/doc/2-full-documentation/Week_1.md

+\pagebreak
-## Meeting minutes
+### Meeting minutes

-### Brainstorming and sprint planning meeting
+**Brainstorming and sprint planning meeting**

-Attendance: He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo
+Attendance: He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu Ji, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo

 Minutes:

-- Everyone in the group introduced themselves and discussed their programming background.
+- Everyone in the group introduced themselves and discussed their programming background

-- We decided what programming language we thought would be best for the project.
+- We decided what programming language we thought would be best for the project

 - Each member presented their idea for the game based on the customer criteria given:

-  - Top down view with the aim to escape the dungeon by doing tasks.
+  - Top down view with the aim to escape the dungeon by doing tasks
-  - Text type game where the user will pick answers that dedicate their journey through the dungeon.
+  - Text type game where the user will pick answers that dedicate their journey through the dungeon
-  - Side scroller game where the player can interact with the map as seen in Minecraft.
+  - Side scroller game where the player can interact with the map as seen in Minecraft

 - From the presentations we brainstormed a final game idea:

-  - The player can generate tools from gathering resources from the map (blocks).
+  - The player can generate tools from gathering resources from the map (blocks)
-  - These tools will perish meaning the player will keep gathering resources throughout the game.
+  - These tools will perish meaning the player will keep gathering resources throughout the game

-  - The player can be assigned tasks to complete so they can escape the dungeon.
+  - The player can be assigned tasks to complete so they can escape the dungeon
-  - There could be a bot which can either help you or you race against it to escape.
+  - There could be a bot which can either help you or you race against it to escape

-  - The game will have a time constraint so the user can be ware how good they are doing.
+  - The game will have a time constraint so the user can be ware how good they are doing
-  - The user can battle bosses which can be in a top down view.
+  - The user can battle bosses which can be in a top down view

 - We established initial tools to use in this project.
 This was GitHub to contain the sprint documentation and share code between use.
 Then teams for communication within the project as well as daily stand-ups.

 - The first sprint everyone was assigned the same tasks as it was all researched based.
 These include find a cross-platform Java library, research version control and how GitHub works, game development research, Java research.
 The end of the sprint was the Friday.

-### sprint review and presentation creation
+**sprint review and presentation creation**

-Attendance: He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo
+Attendance: He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu Ji, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo

 - From the assigned sprint tasks we were able to complete many of them for different individuals.
 - As many were understanding concept tasks, not all could be considered done.
 E.G for GitHub, some team members were still not comfortable with it.
 - We created a presentation for the customer meeting next week.
 This contained our original idea for the game for the customer to decide if it fills the starting criteria to develop from.

-This is a link to the presentation: https://computingservices-my.sharepoint.com/:p:/g/personal/vpl22_bath_ac_uk/EXuDPu9iA85BjODgRgP3Y6wBMNTvxc8W3fzBx68dvrNY4A?e=TCF88V
+This is a link to the first presentation for the customer meeting 23rd October: [link](https://computingservices-my.sharepoint.com/:p:/g/personal/vpl22_bath_ac_uk/EXuDPu9iA85BjODgRgP3Y6wBMNTvxc8W3fzBx68dvrNY4A?e=TCF88V)

+\pagebreak
-## backlog
+### backlog

 **Product backlog:**